Road-Runner-Self-Driving-Car/CarND-Capstone/README.md

 * Used tensorflow object detection API to fine tune the model for traffic lights.

-* Trained the model using tensorflow 1.7 with Cuda 9.0.
+* Trained the model using tensorflow 1.7 and Cuda 9.0.

-* To freeze the model, used tensorflow 1.4 with Cuda 8.0.
+* To freeze the model, used tensorflow 1.4 and Cuda 8.0.

-* Tested the code with tensorflow 1.3 with Cuda 8.0.
+* Tested the code with tensorflow 1.3 and Cuda 8.0.

 * With TF1.7+Cuda9.0, the measured inference time was around 45ms.
 With TF1.3+Cuda8.0, the measured inference time was around 60ms.